nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/maven-integration.md

 * current snapshot of all common branches of your project
 * current snapshot of all branches of each user's workspace (i.e. the work they are doing on a given branch but haven't yet shared by pushing staged commits).

-You can get all available artifact on the following page: [https://connect.nuxeo.com/nuxeo/site/studio/maven/nuxeo-studio/PROJECT_ID](https://connect.nuxeo.com/nuxeo/site/studio/maven/nuxeo-studio/glefevre-SANDBOX/)
+You can get all available artifact on the following page: [https://connect.nuxeo.com/nuxeo/site/studio/maven/nuxeo-studio/PROJECT_ID](https://connect.nuxeo.com/nuxeo/site/studio/maven/nuxeo-studio/PPROJECT_ID/)

 You can then easily integrate your Studio configuration to your build process.
 Of course, all projects exposed through Maven are protected so that only contributors on the project are able to access the project in the Studio Maven repository.
 Hence you need to declare this "maven repository" on your local Maven settings, with correct credentials.

+## Setting up the Maven Client

-**This is how to setup the Maven client to be able to access Studio Maven artifacts**
+Maven can be setup to add a dependency to a specific release, and to do continuous integration on a branch.
+In all cases, to be able to access Studio Maven artifacts:

-1. First you need to tag your project from Studio Client.
-    This will generate a version of your project that can be accessed by Maven.
-2. Then you need to configure your Maven client to use authentication when accessing the Studio Maven repository.
+1. Configure your Maven client to use authentication when accessing the Studio Maven repository.
 For this, edit (or create if it does not exist) the `~/.m2/settings.xml` file and add the following entry under the settings tag:

     ```xml
     <servers>